jlandron/GabiYogaWebsite/lambda-migration/MIGRATION_PLAN.md

 Rules:
 * READ APIs (GET/LIST) are public
-* WRITE APIs (POST/PUT/UPDATE/DELETE) are admin only and require an Admin to be logged in (we will work on these later)
+* WRITE APIs (POST/PUT/UPDATE/DELETE) are admin only and require an Admin to be logged in

 ##### Completed APIs ✅
 - **Blog APIs**: